If you represent a seniors' group and would like to learn more about this programme, please contact firstname.lastname@example.org.

 Screenings take place on select Fridays and are booked by season, so please check back to see the most up-to-date screening list.

-11am, November 12 – Manufactured Landscapes – For ticket inquiries about this film, please fill out this form.
+11am, February 7 – A Mighty Wind – For ticket inquiries about this film, please fill out this form.

-11am, December 6 – The Age of Innocence – For ticket inquiries about this film, please fill out this form.
+11am, February 28 – Bend of the River – For ticket inquiries about this film, please fill out this form.

-11am, December 13 – Hugo – For ticket inquiries about this film, please fill out this form.
+11am, March 6 – Detour – For ticket inquiries about this film, please fill out this form.

 If you are interested in attending a Seniors’ Film Friday screening and talk, please complete the ticket inquiry form for that film.
 Please know that by completing this form your ticket is not yet reserved.
 A member of the Volunteer Office will contact you within 48 hours about your inquiry.